krammandrea/learning-git/questions.md

 A: It depends on how you want to read your repositories history.
 Reading the commits? -> rebase
 Reading the pull requests -> merge

+- Q:How do I delete a branch? :( Is it git branch -d branch-name?